 Recommendations regarding Accountability (written and unwritten):

+Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

-SO/AC/Subgroups should document their procedures for members to challenge the results of elections and decisions.
+SO/AC/Subgroups should document their procedures for members to challenge the process used for an election or formal decision.

-SO/AC/Subgroups should document their procedures for non-members to challenge decisions regarding their eligibility to become a member.
+SO/AC/Subgroups should document their procedures for non-members to challenge r decisions regarding their eligibility to become a member.

 SO/AC/Subgroups should document unwritten procedures and customs that have been developed in the course of practice, and make them part of their procedural operation documents, charters, and/or bylaws.